 Yes, MiSPP is approved by the U.S. Department of Education for participation in the Direct Loan Program.
 All students who wish to apply for financial aid must complete the Free Application for Federal Student Aid (FAFSA) form each year.
 The FAFSA form is available on the web at http://www.fafsa.gov/.
 MiSPP’s school code is G21989.
 Please visit Financial Aid for more information.

-No, we have a rolling admission policy at MiSPP which means that we accept applications year round.
+For September enrollment, we have a rolling admission policy at MiSPP which means that we accept applications year round.
 It is recommended that you submit your application materials early as review begins in January and continues until the program is full.

 For more information contact: